- Download our Ho Chi Minh City Schools Guide

 There are several destinations close to Ho Chi Minh City that provide an easy three-day weekend trip such as the towns of the Mekong Delta or pristine beaches of Phu Quoc.
-For those with more time on their hands, Vietnam’s central and northern areas boast popular travel spots.
+For those with more time on their hands, Vietnam’s central and northern areas also boast popular travel spots.

 Mui Ne is a coastal beach town in southeastern Vietnam just over 125 miles (200 km) from Ho Chi Minh City.

 With a driving distance of about five hours, Mui Ne is famous for its wind and kite surfing, and is a practical weekend getaway for those craving the ocean and some outdoor activity.

 Aside from the fine beaches, Mui Ne is equally popular for its sand dunes located about six miles (10 km) from the main resort strip.

 Many expats travel from Ho Chi Minh City to Mui Ne by bus.
 Tickets can be bought at any of the travel agencies in the Pham Ngu Lao area of Ho Chi Minh City.
 Buses from Ho Chi Minh City to Mui Ne typically leave in the mornings or evenings.
 Private taxis or vans can also be hired for the trip and, while this will cost much more, it will take less time.

 The Mekong Delta stretches throughout southern Vietnam and includes several travel destinations offering an experience that is a world away from city life.
 Can Tho, My Tho, Vinh Long and Ben Tre are some of the villages in the Delta region that attract both tourists travelling through Vietnam and city residents.